Nursing Home Fall Lawyers Fighting for Victims of Preventable Falls in Nursing Homes, ALF’s and Hospitals

 - Was the patient deemed a fall risk?

-As a family member of the fall victim, these are not questions you can answer.
+As a family member of a fall victim, these are not questions you can answer.
 To get the answers to these questions, you will need to consult with our nursing home fall attorneys who can gather your loved one’s medical records and obtain the facility’s policies and procedures on fall prevention.
 Our lawyers are happy to discuss your case with you for free.
-Call us now at 1-888-375-9998
+Call us now at 888-375-9998

 Patient falls are the #1 cause of death and serious injury in the elderly.
 Facilities must employ fall prevention methods to ensure patients do not suffer preventable falls.